 Moving to Chile

 Chile has public and private healthcare insurance.
-Its healthcare standards are relatively high throughout the country, although the private hospital facilities in the larger cities are slightly more advanced and refined.
+Its healthcare standards are relatively high throughout the country, although the private medical facilities in the larger cities are slightly more advanced and refined.
 There are a multitude of international schools, offering quality education, located in the larger cities across Chile, particularly in Santiago.

 Food in Chile is definitely something expats will write home about.
 While Chile doesn't have a distinctive cuisine it boasts an incredible variety of dishes.
 With over 3,100 miles (5,000km) of coastline, seafood is available almost everywhere.
 Chile is the world's second largest producer of salmon.
 Yellow tail tuna, oysters and shellfish are also common.
 There are also many beef dishes and avocado is included in everyone's staple diet.
 Chile is a large fruit producer and Chilean wines are able to hold their own against producers from France, Australia, California and South Africa on the world markets.

 Expat life in Chile is vibrant and fun-filled.
 With great living standards, beautiful surroundings and a welcoming local population, many expats choose to extend their time there - a sure sign that this South American country is an ideal choice for a home away from home.